Al3zama1/swe-notes/CCNA/16 - Spanning Tree Protocol (STP).md

 #### Network With Redundancy
 ![Network with redundancy](./img/network-with-redundancy.png)
 * Hosts in this network can take multiple paths to reach other hosts in the  LAN and to get to the internet (outside the LAN).
 * The availability of multiple pathways creates network redundancy for when connections fail.
+* The redundancy added can lead to loops in the LAN, creating unnecessary traffic that affects the network performance.

 ## Broadcast Storms
 The image below shows what would happen when PC1 tried to communicate with PC2 and PC1 didn't know the destination's MAC address.